How to land clients As A freelancer who hates the word "sales"

 If you were interviewing for a new job you’d get dressed up and get a haircut.
 In finding new clients, it’s the same.
 First impressions are everything and you don’t want to waste your time reaching out if your appearance is going to scare them away.

 The single biggest thing you can do is to update your website.
 It’s your digital business card, and if yours is buggy, out of date, or looks generally uncared for, that reflects upon you.
-I highly recommend switching to Squarespace (no affiliation) as the templates are beautiful and spartan, and there’s a genius in its simplicity: because you can’t customize much, you also can’t break much.
+I highly recommend switching to Squarespace (no affiliation, Wix is great too) as the templates are beautiful and spartan, and there’s a genius in its simplicity: because you can’t customize much, you also can’t break much.
 You can create it once and leave it alone.

-Next, write your sales pitch down.
-Start by listing all the reasons why your current clients buy from you.
+Next, write down your sales pitch.
+List all the reasons why your current clients buy from you.
 Remember the WIIFM principle: only focus on benefits.
 Customers don’t care who you are until they know how you can help.

 With a website and a sales pitch, you’re ready for outreach.